fryford/eatouttohelpout/source-information/SOURCES.md

  - **Nando's**: Restaurants on their [list of participating locations](https://www.nandos.co.uk/halfpriceperiperi), processed by [this script](https://gist.github.com/hithomasmorelli/87d1c9ddcf644b76bb884a5912b6f198), resulting in [`nandos-eotho.csv`](/chain-restaurants/nandos/nandos-eotho.csv)
  - **Pret A Manger**: Restaurants on their [list of participating locations](https://www.pret.co.uk/en-GB/eat-out-to-help-out), processed by [this script](https://gist.github.com/hithomasmorelli/21bf84e055f21a6eefb727b629f0c5bb), resulting in [`pret-eotho.csv`](/chain-restaurants/pret/pret-eotho.csv)
  - **Wetherspoon**: All of [their UK pubs](https://www.jdwetherspoon.com/pubs/all-pubs) (all UK Wetherspoons pubs are [participating](https://www.jdwetherspoon.com/news/2020/07/eat-out-to-help-out)), processed by [this script](https://gist.github.com/hithomasmorelli/3d34cfe05c0211e5a500db37e02b8f8f), resulting in [`wetherspoon-eotho.csv`](/chain-restaurants/wetherspoon/wetherspoon-eotho.csv)
+ - **Whitbread**<sup>[1](#footnote-1)</sup>: Restaurants on their [list of participating locations](https://www.whitbread.co.uk/media/press-releases/2020/27-07-20-eat-out-to-help-out), processed by [this script](https://gist.github.com/hithomasmorelli/15a891eaae52fc8a777308eef2515270), resulting in [`whitbread-eotho.csv`](/chain-restaurants/whitbread/whitbread-eotho.csv)

 ## A Note on Duplicate Removal
 Because there are some chain restaurants that are also registered individually, I used a [script](https://gist.github.com/hithomasmorelli/cf4c265269a2a9b46404c6ce9846bb1a) to check for possible duplicates at the same time as merging CSV files.
-If two restaurants have the same postcode **and** have a similar name<sup id="footnote-1-from">[1](#footnote-1)</sup>, they are manually checked.
+If two restaurants have the same postcode **and** have a similar name<sup>[2](#footnote-2)</sup>, they are manually checked.

 At the same time as checking chain restaurant listings for duplicates, this script also checks the invididually registered list published by HMRC.
 Because of this, the final CSV file may be missing some rows from HMRC's.